Hanrisxie94/gm-fabric-go/README.md

 ### Testing the Service

-The generated service also provides stubs for creating tests of your service using the gRPC client that was generated.
-The following instructions will provide an example of adding tests to the exemplar service.
+The generated service also provides stubs for creating tests of the service using the generated gRPC client.
+The following instructions provide an example of adding tests to a sample service.

 1. Edit the test stub located here `${GOPATH}/src/github.com/examples/exemplar/cmd/grpc_client/test_grpc.go` as follows:
     ```go